tfsaggregator/aggregator-docs/content/docs/v3/setup/docker/_index.md

 You must have an Azure DevOps Personal Access Token as described [here](../azdo-authn/) to authenticate against Azure DevOps.
 This is the identity that authenticates and acts on Azure DevOps.

+### DNS name
+Azure DevOps Server does not allow web hooks to `localhost`.
+The container must be accessible through a proper DNS name.

 ### SSL Certificate
 Azure DevOps requires TLS encrypted connections to third party.
 The docker image assumes to find a certificate in the secrets folder to use for HTTPS.